 Start at The Top

 Most refrigerants are heavier than air, so starting at the top and working your way down will help keep you from picking up a leak below the actual point of origin.
 You can pinpoint a leak more reliably by starting at the top and working your way down.

-Use Common Sense
+Don't Rush and Use Common Sense